 I took an oath to protect and defend the Constitution when I enlisted in the Army and again when I was sworn into Congress.
-I take this oath very seriously.
-I am concerned with recent infringements on the Constitution, especially the First, Second, and Fourth Amendments.
-And the Constitution is more than just the Bill of Rights -- it also lays out the enumerated powers of the federal government, and particularly Article I, Section 8, which lays out the powers of Congress.
-Too often Congress passes laws that go well beyond the authorities listed in the Constitution.
-Finally, the Constitution lays all legislative powers in the Congress, yet too often the president has violated this fundamental concept though lawless, unilateral executive actions.
+It is an oath that I take seriously.
+Recently, we have seen infringements on the Constitution, especially the First, Second, and Fourth Amendments.
+Yet, the Constitution is more than just the Bill of Rights—it also lays out the enumerated powers of the federal government, and particularly Article I, Section 8, which lays out the powers of Congress.
+Too often, Congress either passes laws that go well beyond the authorities listed in the Constitution, or Congress unconstitutionally delegates its powers to the executive branch through the administrative state.
+Further, it is time to reign in the practice of the President governing by pen through Executive Orders and unilateral executive actions.
 That must end.

 America is exceptional in that it is the only nation founded on principles, not a territorial or ethnic identity.
 So long as we stand by the principles enshrined in our Constitution, we will continue to thrive as a nation.

 I will not vote for any law that is not constitutionally justified.
 Protecting the Constitution is not something that can be just left to the Supreme Court to decide.
 Every branch of government has an equal responsibility to uphold the Constitution.
-If the Supreme Court or president ever veer off this course, it is the job of Congress to counterbalance them.
+When the Supreme Court or President veer off course, it is the job of Congress to counterbalance them.

 More Protecting the Constitution